A Treaty to Empower Our Culture, Language, Resources, Lands, Waters and Communities

 From this place of strength, the GFN Treaty was created.
 The Gitga’at First Nation invites true reconciliation with the Crown and other Canadians.

-The Treaty gives our Nation the constitutionally-protected right to practice and protect our culture, language, our lands and waters, and every living thing in the territory that depends on a healthy environment — including us.
-This gives us a strong voice in negotiations as protecting our natural resources is at the forefront of the decision-making process.
+The Treaty gives our Nation the constitutionally protected right to practice and protect our culture, language, lands and waters, and every living thing in the territory that depends on a healthy environment.
+This gives us a strong voice in negotiations, as protecting our natural resources is at the forefront of the decision-making process.